 MRLs assist in indicating whether an agricultural or veterinary chemical product has been used according to its registered use and if the MRL is exceeded then this indicates a likely misuse of the chemical product.
 MRLs are also used as standards for the international trade in food.
-MRLs assist in ensuring that residues are no higher than is necessary for effective control of pests and disease.
+MRLs, while not direct public health limits, act to protect public health and safety by minimising residues in food consistent with the effective control of pests and diseases.